 Just as you need a Flash player to play Flash files and a Web browser to browse Web pages, you need an interpreter (specifically, a "Z-Machine" interpreter) to run Winchester's Nightmare.
-More recent versions of these interpreters are probably available by now, but you can download a popular interpreter for any of several platforms using the following links:
+More recent versions of these interpreters are available by now, as are new and better interpreters, but here are the links I've offered for about a decade...

 |Windows||Windows Frotz 2002|